juliehache/api-docs/gettingstarted/overview.md

 		href="http://mycoolapp.com/oembed?url=http://mycoolapp.com/visualizations/johns-visualization"
 		title="Kittens Born in 2012 oEmbed Profile" />

+### Registering to be an Embed.ly provider

+If you encounter any issues where Embed.ly is not properly discovering your oEmbed links, you might need to [register as a provider](http://embed.ly/providers/new).

 ### Summary

 - Make sure you application pages have the correct ```link``` tags as mentioned above in the ```HEAD``` HTML tag of your pages.